ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 23.05

+* To reflect the maintainer change, the manifest has been updated to indicate as such.

 ## Version 23.02

 * NVDA 2022.4 or later is required.